outrauk/dataiku-plugin-snowflake-hdfs/README.md

 7. Click _Run_

 ## Building in PyCharm

+Make sure that wget is installed.
+For Mac run `brew install wget` to install wget.

 Custom Recipe libraries aren't included in DSS's `dataiku-internal-client` package so we need to fake it 'til we make it.